This page might not be up-to-date for Kiwiburn 2024. Check back soon, or contact us in the meantime.

 2. Self-monitoring during event

-Attendees and Theme Camps are expected to be radically self-reliant with their approach to planning around COVID-19.
-This means we encourage testing before the event, bringing RATs and having a travel plan for leaving the site and isolating if you test positive.
+Attendees and Theme Camps are expected to be radically self-reliant with their approach to planning around Covid-19.
+Testing before the event, bringing RATs and face masks and having a travel plan for leaving the site and isolating if you test positive is encouraged.
+Attendees should take into account that they may be travelling in shared transport and compensate for how this can affect their travel plans if they or someone else in their shared transport tests positive.

 When to test:

-Attendees are required to have a Rapid Antigen Test if displaying symptoms or are a close contact of someone who has tested positive.
+Attendees should take a Rapid Antigen Test if displaying symptoms or are a close contact of someone who has tested positive.
 We expect the community to be self-reliant in identifying symptoms that would require testing.
 These include but are not limited to:

 • a new or worsening cough